12 Days / 12 Nights

 30 miles – 3067 feet

 The stage runs through typical Galician landscapes, wooded and humid, where it can easily start to rain at any time.
 In return the nature offers us environments with very leafy vegetation and very pleasant to travel with the bicycle.
-Throughout the day we will find pilgrims who make the Camino either on foot, by bike or on horseback.
+Throughout the day we will find pilgrims doing the Camino either on foot, by bike or on horseback.
 The total elevation rises again to the double of the previous stages, but without steep slopes.

 Day 12.
 Palas de Rei to Santiago de Compostela